sagarreddypatil/summarizer-extension/README.md

 1. `cd chrome-extension`
 2. `npm install`
 3. `npm run build`.
 This should generate a new `build` folder in the `chrome-extension` directory.
 4. Next, open `chrome://extensions` in your browser and click the "Load Unpacked" button.
+You may need to toggle developer mode on the top right of the page.

   <img width="533" alt="Untitled" src="https://user-images.githubusercontent.com/30810402/93785055-a6155380-fbfb-11ea-9e9e-a6bb592c3b30.png">